Twitter Promptly Suspends Tesla Whistleblower Following Tweets About His Former Employer

 Advertisement

 But not all of Tripp’s tweets are still on his page.
 He told Gizmodo that he’s been slapped with a twelve-hour suspension by Twitter and some tweets were deleted.
 In a direct message (he can still use DMs) he told us that he believes it was because at least one photo contained “an email [address] with Elon’s name.”
 We can confirm that one photo did appear to show what may be Elon Musk’s email address.
-Tripp showed us a screenshot of the notification Twitter sent him and it does list the reason for his temporary suspension as violating its policies against posting private information.
-“You may not publish or post other people’s private information without their express authorization and permission.”
+Tripp showed us a screenshot of the notification Twitter sent him, and it does list the reason for his temporary suspension as violating its policies against posting private information: “You may not publish or post other people’s private information without their express authorization and permission.”

 Here’s the image that contained Musk’s name beside an email address with the address redacted: